Personal or Business? Parameters for Choosing a Credit Card

 5. Most travel rewards are the same.

 By this, I mean that there's really no difference between the frequent flier miles perks for personal vs business cards.
-Whether you get a United Airlines personal or business card, you will still be earning the same United Mileage Plus Miles.
+You'll be earning the same type of miles for a carrier no matter if you have that carrier's business or consumer credit card.

 6. Some business cards report to Business Credit Bureaus.